 The Peak District National Park is made up of hundreds of fields with dozens of tiny towns and villages scattered across them – all of which are connected by country lanes.
 As such, by far the easiest way to reach the trailhead of almost every walk in the Peak District is by car.

-If you need to rent a car, then we recommend using a platform such as Expedia which shows all of the best deals on the market.
+If you need to rent a car, then I always recommend Rentalcars.com or Discovercars.com.
+Both curate all of the best deals on the market, but depending on where you’re heading to, one will have better offers.

 Unlike some of the other walks around the Peak District, Bamford Edge trailhead is one that can be reached by bus from many of the other popular villages in the area, as well as from Sheffield.

-Below are some of the popular routes, however, we always recommend using Rome2Rio to discover the best way to get from A to B. Alternatively, you can check out the Peak District Bus Timetable for further information.
+Below are some of the popular routes.
+Alternatively, you can check out the Peak District Bus Timetable for further information.

 From Castleton: Bus 256/20 minutes